Venison & Rice Dog Food Recipe

 Prep Time:5 minutes

-This recipe will yield approximately 1 lb of food.
+This recipe will yield approximately 2 1/2 cups or 1 lb of food.
 Equating to 694 calories (Kcals) Approximately enough servings of food for one day for an 25 lb dog to maintain weight.

 Venison and Rice dog food homemade is a good choice if your dog has protein allergies, and is active and need to maintain weight or sedentary and needs to gain weight.
 This dog food homemade recipe is good for dogs who suffer from common protein allergies.
 Venison is a unique protein source, most dogs would not of encountered Venison before in their diets making it novel.

 Venison is becoming more commercially available in the freezer section in health food markets, it is also available to buy online in exotic meat markets.
 Rice is the source of the carbohydrates, when well cooked it is highly digestible by dogs.

 In a large skillet or pot place cubed or ground venison.
 Add just enough water to cover.
 Bring to a boil.
 Cover and simmer gently for about 30 minutes or until venison is cooked.
 Remove from heat.
 Drain excess liquid.

 Place rice in a saucepan with double the amount of water.
 Bring to the boil, then turn the heat all the way down and cover the pan tightly with a lid.
 Cook on the lowest heat possible for 10-15 mins without uncovering the pan.
 Use a fork to fluff up the cooked rice.

 Sunflower oil is added as a source of linoleic acid.
 If you would like a substitute oil you can add Wheat germ, Walnut or Corn oil in the ratio of 1.2 per 1 teaspoon of sunflower oil.